mayel/docs.coopcloud.tech/docs/faq.md

 We hope to see a container orchestrator tool that is not directly linked to a for-profit company emerge soon but for now, this is what we have.

+If you want to learn more, see [dockerswarm.rocks](https://dockerswarm.rocks/) for a nice guide.

 ## What licensing model do you use?

 The Co-op Cloud is and will always be available under [copyleft licenses](https://en.wikipedia.org/wiki/Copyleft).